Staci Boster Obituary - Bidwell, OH | Point Pleasant Register

-BIDWELL — Staci Rae Boster, 48, of Bidwell, Ohio, died at 6:55 p.m. on Thursday, May 14, 2020 in the St. Mary's Medical Center, Huntington.
-Due to the Covid-19 Pandemic and recommendations by the CDC, private family services will be held on Tuesday, May 19, 2020 in the Cremeens-King Funeral Home, Gallipolis, Ohio.
+BIDWELL — Staci Rae Boster, 48, of Bidwell, passed away, at 6:55 p.m. on Thursday, May 14, 2020 in the St. Mary's Medical Center, Huntington, West Virginia.
+Born January 17, 1972, she was the daughter of Donald and Carolyn Hatfield Whealdon who survive in Bidwell.
+She was employed at the Toyota Motor Manufacturing, Buffalo, West Virginia.
+She loved to read James Patterson novel's and she enjoyed life to the fullest.
+In addition to her parents, she is survived by her children, Andrew Whealdon, of Bidwell and Kala Mathers, of Cleveland.
+Maternal grandmother, Christine Halfield, of Gallipolis, sister, Cristi Burke, of Gallipolis, brother, James Whealdon, of Gallipolis, a very special friend, Kevin Wise, and numerous nieces and nephews also survive.
+She is preceded in death by maternal grandfather, Clyde Hatfield, paternal grandparents, Henry and Darlene Whealdon, and her fur babies, Max and Missy.
+Due to the Covid-19 Pandemic and recommendations by the CDC, private family services will be held on Tuesday, May 19, 2020 in the Cremeens-King Funeral Home, Gallipolis.
 A memorial service will be held at a later time and date.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.